paulipa/sico-wiki/services/flightmanuals/wh-daytrips.md

 Depending on the number of finished sites and pilots in fleet, the general payouts are between 25-40mil ISK/player, sometimes even more.
 <br>
 ## What ship should I bring?
 The fleet is mainly composed of armor cruiser DPS/Logi and battlecruiser boosts.
-Our "Wormhole Daytrip" doctrines can be found [here](/community/doctrines/coalition-doctrines#wh-daytrip) .
+Our "Wormhole Daytrip" fits can be found [here](/community/doctrines/coalition-doctrines#wh-daytrip) .
 <br>
 ## Is there SRP in the event of ship loss?
 SRP is not available.
 If you don't have a ship beforehand, handouts can be provided when initially forming.